idleberg/playdate-arcade-fonts/README.md

 **Todo**

 - add more fonts
-- better filter options on websites
+- better filter options on website
 - option to handle missing characters in details view

 ## License